Lamborghini Reventón: Interior

 The instrument panel in the Reventón consists of three TFT liquid crystal displays (LCDs) with two different display modes.
-The instruments are housed in a structure milled from a solid aluminum block, protected by a carbon-fiber casing.
+The instruments are housed in a structure milled from a solid aluminium block, protected by a carbon-fiber casing.
 The car's instrumentation includes a "g-force-meter" which displays the magnitude and direction of the g-forces acting upon the car.
 The seats of the Reventón are made from black leather and brown Alcantara.

 Exterior

 The Reventón features an all-new carbon-fiber exterior.
 All cars have the same exterior color, described as "mid opaque grey without the usual shine."

 It is the first Lamborghini automobile to incorporate daytime running lamps into the headlamps.
 Seven light-emitting diodes (LED) at each headlamp flank the bi-xenon main beam and stay lit whenever the car is in motion.
 Due to the high temperatures in the rear lower part of the car, special heatproof LEDs are used for the indicator and hazard lights, stoplights, and rear lights with a triple arrow optical effect.
-The Reventon's exterior design created the basis for the company's current flagship, the Aventador.
+The Reventon's exterior design formed the basis for the company's subsequent flagship, the Aventador.
 The active rear wing and the active air intakes integrated into the car's shoulders are electronically controlled, deploying automatically only at high speeds in an effort to maximize both aerodynamic and cooling efficiency.